FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/string_handling.md

 ## Description

-Requirements for String-capturing columns appearing in billing data.
+Requirements for string-capturing columns appearing in billing data.

 ## Requirements